onsails/cloudbuild-slack/README.md

 This script will deploy cloud function `gcbSubscribeSlack` triggered by `cloud-build` PubSub topic.

 Message can be customized by defining `_SLACK_MESSAGE_TEMPLATE` substitution in cloudbuild.yaml.
-Value should be valid [ejs](https://ejs.co) template:
+Value should be a valid [ejs](https://ejs.co) template:

 ```yaml
 steps: